Scars (Soil album): Commercial success

 The album and its first two singles entered charts in both the US and UK.
 "Halo" found its way to the Active Rock Top 20 while "Unreal" was a most-added track at Active Rock on release.
+It had sold 222,000 copies in the United States by July 2004.
 Around its tenth anniversary in 2011, the album gained Silver status in the UK.
 Scars was Soil's most successful release.

 Critical response

-Scars received broad approval from critics for its modern flair yet avoidance of nu metal mimicry.
 Awarding 3 out of 5 stars, AllMusic's Jason D. Taylor called Scars a "straight-up rock & roll album, albiet [sic] with a modern twist."
 He added that despite "evident commercial appeal," the songs have a "refreshing coarse grittiness" among typical radio singles.
 Taylor summed up by commenting, "Soil may not appeal to those looking for the latest in hip-hop/metal, but for those wishing a band would come along who could induce the feelings that Appetite for Destruction or Metallica's Black album once did, Scars is for you."

 Borivoj Krgin of Blabbermouth.net called Scars "an impressive album that deserves to be heard" among the dominating "sugar-coated brand of pimprock and more eclectic form of nu-metal."
 He regarded the album as a continuation of the sound first heard on Throttle Junkies, only with a "more streamlined, focused" and consequently more commercial approach.
 He added, "the material is consistently strong, if not all-out amazing" and praised the guitar work of Shaun Glass and Adam Zadel as well as the "throaty delivery" of Ryan McCombs for dropping its blatant Layne Staley inspiration.

 In a brief review, Bill Ribas of NY Rock praised Clive Davis' choice for J Records' first heavy metal band and compared McCombs' voice to "a cross between Rob Zombie and an angry Eddie Vedder."

+In a negative review, Blender (magazine) found that the album "jolts from one verse-chorus-verse dirge to the next, the stone-cold Seattle sound taken apart and rebuilt by amateurs".

 Scars was named Metal Hammer Album of the Year for 2002.
 It also received praise from the likes of Entertainment Weekly, CMJ, Revolver and Metal Edge.